CoolSculpting vs. Thermage

 Thermage and CoolSculpting are two of the most popular non-invasive body contouring and skin-tightening procedures available.
 But, with all the different complex technologies involved, it can be challenging to parse out the differences between the two.

-CoolSculpting freezes unwanted fat cells
+CoolSculpting fat reduction

 CoolSculpting targets stubborn fat deposits using controlled cooling to freeze and eliminate unwanted fat cells without downtime.
 Because fat cells freeze at higher temperatures than surrounding tissues, the CoolSculpting device targets these fat cells, delivering a controlled cooling effect that crystallizes them.
 The fat cells die, and over time, your body eliminates them.
 Each CoolSculpting session decreases the number of fat cells in the treated area by up to 25 percent.
 The treated fat cells are gone forever, and fat cells from the untreated areas won't migrate to replace them.

-Thermage is for skin tightening
+Thermage skin tightening

 Most people undergo a Thermage treatment to tighten loose skin on their bodies, such as the buttocks, thighs, knees, stomach, and neck.
 Thermage uses radiofrequency technology to create heat and “trick” the body into thinking it is damaged.
 To repair itself, new collagen is formed.